STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 *This is directly related to eventual publishing on GitHub.
 If that does not apply to you, skip this step.*

 It will have nice side effects on GitHub if we save the intermediate Markdown file that is produced when compiling to HTML.
-The magical process is like so: `foo.rmd --> foo.md --> foo.html`.
+The magical process is like so: `foo.Rmd --> foo.md --> foo.html`.
 By default RStudio discards `foo.md` but it's easy to request that it be kept.
 This is one of the many things we can control in the YAML frontmatter -- the text at the top of your file between leading and trailing lines of `---`.
 Two approaches:

   * RStudio GUI: click on the "gear" in the top bar of the source editor, near the "Knit HTML" button.
 Select "Output options" and go to the Advanced tab and check "Keep markdown source file."